 Steve Bien-Aimé, PhD, is an assistant professor of journalism at Northern Kentucky University.
-Prior to receiving his doctorate from the College of Communications at Penn State.
+Prior to receiving his doctorate from the College of Communications at Penn State, Bien-Aimé worked as a copy editor at The News Journal in Delaware and The Baltimore Sun and served in a variety of functions at FOXSports.com in Los Angeles, departing as deputy NFL editor.
 His research interests include race and gender portrayals in news and sports media.
-Before entering graduate school, Bien-Aimé worked as a copy editor at both The News Journal in Delaware and The Baltimore Sun and served in a variety of functions at FOXSports.com in Los Angeles, departing as deputy NFL editor.

 Alice Y. Hom

-Alice Y. Hom, PhD, is a community builder invested in bridging diverse and overlapping communities to raise resources, nurture leaders, and build the capacity of organizations for social change.
+Alice Y. Hom, PhD, is a community builder invested in bridging diverse and overlapping communities for social change.
 As the director of Equity and Social Justice for Northern California Grantmakers, Alice focuses on racial equity with an intersectional lens.
-Before joining NCG, Alice created a podcast and a digital archive on activism by LGBTQ people of color as a Soros Equality Fellow, and prior to that, she was the director of the Queer Justice Fund at Asian Americans / Pacific Islanders in Philanthropy (AAPIP).
-From 2001 to 2006, Alice was the founding director of the Intercultural Community Center at Occidental College.
-Governor Jerry Brown appointed Alice to the California Humanities board of directors in 2012, and she joined the Borealis Philanthropy board in 2015.
-She is the co-editor of an award-winning anthology, Q&A: Queer in Asian America, and has published articles in various journals and anthologies.
+Before joining NCG, Alice created a podcast and a digital archive on activism by LGBTQ people of color as a Soros Equality Fellow, and prior to that, she was the director of the Queer Justice Fund at Asian Americans / Pacific Islanders in Philanthropy.
+She is the co-editor of award-winning anthology Q&A: Queer in Asian America and has published articles in various journals and anthologies.
 She holds a PhD in history from Claremont Graduate University, an MA in Asian American Studies from UCLA, and a BA from Yale University.
 Alice also serves on the boards of California Humanities and Borealis Philanthropy.

 Lexicographer, "Fiat Lex" podcast co-host, and author of "Is English Changing?"